Sheriff wants to meet with convicted killer Shawn Grate to identify victim

-MARION, Ohio– Marion County Sheriff Tim Bailey wants to meet with a serial killer Shawn Grate in order to help solve what he says has been the most nightmarish and frustrating case he has handled.
+MARION, Ohio-- Marion County Sheriff Tim Bailey wants to meet with serial killer Shawn Grate in order to help solve what he says has been the most nightmarish and frustrating case he has handled.

 The remains of a young woman were found in 2007 off of Victory Road in Marion.
 Authorities learned two years ago she was murdered at the hands of the convicted killer..